 Before my engagement at the college in about late 1966 – 1967, the school was having difficulties with presidential management, its Board of Directors, instructors and finances.
 Ironically, all of the issues for which Mr. Bliss established his college to teach students were eating away at its management and operation.
 Also, during this time, its management and board were considering the move from a business school to become the Bliss Jr. College.
 My engagement at the school eventually move me from my janitorial work study program to Special Projects Assistant to develop fund raising programs for the school.
 I remember establishing a dialogue with the Andrew W. Mellon Foundation concerning their position about Jr Colleges.
 They said, “when students start their educational experience at Jr. Colleges, in most cases, little will deter them for transferring to and completing a four-year college.
 So, also during this time, Bliss was negotiating with the historic Bates College of Lewiston, to transfer Bliss accreted classes to Bates.
 It is not an easy lift.
 Administration, instructors and even the school library had to be upgraded in order to reach certification, all expenses requiring outside support.

 When the school finally reached its financial inability to continue, we organized the students to a campaign to “Save Bliss College”.
 During this time we had produced a Bliss scrap book tracking our events and local newspaper coverage of the student “Save Bliss” project.
-After having this in my closed for the past 40 years, I am in the process of sending it to the Maine Historical Society.
+After having this in my closet for the past 40 years, I am in the process of sending it to the Maine Historical Society.

 Duarte Typesetting Company After the Bliss College project, my wife and I established a print shop in the basement of our home and eventually converted it strictly to book phototypesetting for 17 years, it was the first computerized book phototypesetting company in the State of Maine.
 We continued on to develop a software application called Stylo-Type I, the first “Macintosh” based mnemonic coding program to link a Macintosh computer to a Linotronic typesetting machine.